Nieve sobre La Habana: el ideal soviético en la cultura cubana pos-noventa

 Access restricted to UI faculty, staff and students.

 Puñales Alpízar, Damaris.
-"Nieve sobre La Habana: el ideal soviético en la cultura cubana pos-noventa." dissertation, University of Iowa, 2010.
+"Nieve sobre La Habana: el ideal soviético en la cultura cubana pos-noventa."
+PhD diss., University of Iowa, 2010.